User Log In

 THE WORK ON THE TKI BEGINS

-Since Ken’s chapter for the handbook had reinterpreted Blake and Mouton’s framework—from the independent dimensions of “concern for task” and “concern for people” to the independent dimensions of assertiveness and cooperativeness, respectively—we naturally proceeded with his revised model for defining the five modes: competing, collaborating, compromising, avoiding, and accommodating.
+Since Ken’s chapter for the handbook had reinterpreted Blake and Mouton’s framework—from the independent dimensions of “concern for production” and “concern for people” to the independent dimensions of assertiveness and cooperativeness, respectively, we naturally proceeded with his revised model for defining the five modes: competing, collaborating, compromising, avoiding, and accommodating.
 We also made good use of the chapter I was preparing for my dissertation, which summarized and integrated the major works on instrument methodology and response biases.

 From the start, Ken and I knew that the biggest challenge for designing a better instrument to measure conflict-handling behavior was to overcome the social desirability bias: people’s tendencies to present the most socially acceptable image of themselves, rather than present themselves as they really are.
 That bias is what plagued the Blake and Mouton instrument, as well as the two other conflict-handling instruments: Lawrence and Lorsch (1967) and Hall (1969).